 Freshworks Grew Revenue 20% to $596M by Expanding From Customer Service to IT and CRM at Mid-Market Scale

-Freshworks, a Enterprise Enterprise SaaS company, achieved measurable value creation through Customer Expansion and Packaging and Bundling.
-Freshworks grew revenue from $498.
+Freshworks, a Enterprise Enterprise SaaS company, created value through Customer Expansion and Packaging and Bundling.

 Freshworks is a cloud software company offering a suite of products spanning customer service (Freshdesk), IT service management (Freshservice), and CRM (Freshsales), targeting mid-market companies that need enterprise-grade functionality at accessible pricing.
 The company positioned itself as the SMB and mid-market alternative to Salesforce Service Cloud and ServiceNow — offering lower implementation complexity, transparent pricing, and faster time-to-value.
 Entering 2022, Freshworks had approximately 56,000 paying customers across its product suite with annual revenue of approximately $498.1M (Freshworks 10-K FY2022, p.
 54, Revenue section).